Toni Childs: 1979–1987: Early years

-1989-1990: Union
+1989–1990: Union

 In 1988, Childs's debut album Union was released.
 Recorded in London, Paris and Swaziland, the album was an infusion of rock/pop and world music with its strong African percussion.
-The album garnered considerable critical acclaim, and though it peaked at #63 in the U.S., it was certified gold in 1995 by the Record Industry Association of America (RIAA) for having shipped 500,000 units (the album had shipped 180,000 copies between 1991 and 2006, 1991 being when SoundScan began tracking sales).
-It also enjoyed two weeks at #1 in New Zealand and was certified 5× platinum there (75,000 copies).
+The album garnered considerable critical acclaim, and though it peaked at No. 63 in the U.S., it was certified gold in 1995 by the Record Industry Association of America (RIAA) for having shipped 500,000 units (the album had shipped 180,000 copies between 1991 and 2006, 1991 being when SoundScan began tracking sales).
+It also enjoyed two weeks at No. 1 in New Zealand and was certified platinum there.
 In Australia, the album was certified double platinum, for shipments exceeding 140,000 copies.
 Later that year, Childs was nominated for two Grammy Awards – Best New Artist and Best Rock Vocal Performance (female).
 Her first national tour was opening for Bob Dylan.
-The single "Stop Your Fussin'" was a major single hit in various countries including South Africa where it was named the 7th-biggest-selling single of 1989.
+The single "Stop Your Fussin'" was a major single hit in various countries, including South Africa where it was named the seventh-biggest-selling single of 1989.

 As with all of her albums, Childs wrote or co-wrote all the tracks for Union.
 She embarked on a relationship with her Union collaborator David Ricketts, living and working together, and the songs on Union have much to do with their relationship.
 In a 1988 article that praised Childs's originality and the craftsmanship of Union, Time magazine said, "if she can get an album like Union from a single relationship, the music she makes from the rest of her life should really be extraordinary".
 Music videos were produced for the songs "Don't Walk Away", "Stop Your Fussin'", and "Walk And Talk Like Angels".
 These were made available on the VHS "Toni Childs: The Videos".
 The song "Dreamer" was included in the soundtrack to the film "Moonlight and Valentino" soundtrack.

-In 1989, Childs recorded a cover version of Jimmy Cliffs' "Many Rivers to Cross" as part of the soundtrack for the film Lost Angels.
+In 1989, Childs recorded a cover version of Jimmy Cliff's "Many Rivers to Cross" as part of the soundtrack for the film Lost Angels.
 In 1990, Childs recorded vocals for the song "I've Not Forgotten You" for the Jonathan Elias album Requiem for the America: Songs from the Lost World.